liveha/NMBU-BIO326/metaG_assembly.md

 sbatch metagenome_canu.SLURM.sh
 ```

-Check your slurm job - is it runnning?
+Check your job; is it runnning?

 ```
 squeue -u youruserID